-For Strassen's [26] and other fast matrix multiplication, Ballard et al. [5] described a communication optimal parallelization that matches the communication costs lower bound [6].
+For Strassen's [25] and other fast matrix multiplication, Ballard et al. [5] described a communication optimal parallelization that matches the communication costs lower bound [6].
 However, this parallelization technique does not allow for a direct application of either methods introduced in this paper.
-Recently, we designed a new method that enables fault tolerancy fast matrix multiplication algorithms at low overhead [7].

-7 Acknowledgments
+7 ACKNOWLEDGMENTS